-The real-time face lifting approach described here primarily solves the problem of computing the continuous successors in a hybrid automaton, although as shown it can also work for invariant-disjoint hybrid dynamics.
-Research in computing continuous successors is related to validated integration, which traditionally has been done using interval analysis [22], as well as intervals with preconditioning to reduce wrappingeffect error [42].
-More recently, Taylor models have also been proposed as an alternative shown to provide superior longterm error control [43], and this is has been integrated into a more full hybrid automaton model checker [41].
+The real-time reachability approach described in this paper primarily solves the problem of computing the continuous successors in a hybrid automaton, although it can also be applied invariant-disjoint hybrid dynamics.
+Research in computing continuous successors is related to validated integration, which traditionally has been done using interval analysis [Moore 1966], as well as intervals with preconditioning to reduce wrapping-effect error [Stauning 1997].
+More recently, Taylor models have also been proposed as an alternative shown to provide superior long-term error control [Neher et al. 2007], and this is has been integrated into a more full hybrid automaton model checker [Chen et al. 2012].
 However, the challenge for runtime approaches such as the one proposed in this paper is more with quick computation of reasonable accuracy rather than long-term error control, and we are unaware of any previous real-time validated integration approaches.

-Some recent work performs online reachability computation with existing, non-real-time algorithms.
-This can be used, for example, when systems do not have statically-known models [44].
+Some recent work performs online reachability computation with existing, non-realtime algorithms.
+This can be used, for example, when systems do not have staticallyknown models [Bu et al. 2011].
 This work, however, treats the reachability computation as a black-box, which may or may not complete (because it does not use a real-time reachability algorithm).
-Another work also uses existing reachability approaches such as PHAVer [39] in a medical safeguard system [45], and results in a system which may add safety, but only if the computation completes on time.
-While a theoretical upper bound on execution time may be formulated due to decidability of the particular class of hybrid automata considered [46], the implementation of PHAVer does not provide such guarantees, and it is not clear that such a bound would be usable or too pessimistic.
+Another work also uses existing reachability approaches such as PHAVer [Frehse 2008] in a medical safeguard system [Li et al. 2012], and results in a system which may add safety, but only if the computation completes on time.
+While a theoretical upper bound on execution time may be formulated due to decidability of the particular class of hybrid automata considered [Li et al. 2014], the implementation of PHAVer does not provide such guarantees, and it is not clear that such a bound would be usable or too pessimistic.
 A real-time reachability algorithm that always provides an answer like our approach could be integrated into both of these approaches.

 Finally, the results of formal approaches are only as good as the model they are provided.
-Accurate system identification [47] is therefore essential.
+Accurate system identification [Söderström and Stoica 1988] is therefore essential.
 The approach here reduces pessimism in the switching logic for a given model.
 Accuracy and validation of the model itself is an important problem, but beyond the scope of this work.
+Recent approaches from the hybrid systems community, however, have begun made use of runtime monitors to do online checking of model accuracy [Mitsch and Platzer 2014].

-VII.
-CONCLUSION AND FUTURE WORK
+7. CONCLUSION AND FUTURE WORK